A Plume of My Own Cigarette Smoke

 That’s most of it anyway.
 She loves me enough (and she’s stable enough) that – should something go awry – she’s not gonna lose her shit or do anything really fucked up to hurt me.
 If we break up, I’m just gonna date somebody else.
 And there’s no guarantee that that girl will love me as much or be as even-keeled.
 I’d have to be crazy to leave her.

 That was July.
 In August, I told her about it.
 I didn’t know how she’d react, but the next day she said something about being more in love with me than ever.
 When she says stuff like that to me, my kneejerk response is always “WHAT’D I DO??”
-Like the answers to most questions, I had to drag it out of her, but she said it was what I had told her the night before.
+Like the answers to most questions, I had to drag it out of her, but she said, “Because of what you told me last night.”
 “The thing about me loving you ‘cause you love me?”
 I asked.
 “Seriously?”
 I hadn’t exactly expected her to find it endearing.

 [Quick interjection: For the first time, it’s occurred to me that she may have only said she “loved me more than ever” because (in light of what I had just told her) that would make me love her more… If that’s the case though, I don’t think it was conscious].